 Effects of deleting components from a workspace

 Other components in the workspace may depend on removed components.
 Meaning that removing these dependencies affects dependent components.
-There are several cases which may occur when deleting a local component:
+Several cases may occur when deleting a local component:

 - A new component that depends on a removed component is not affected.
 This is because Bit did not isolate the component.